Resource guide for medication aide requirements by state

 Minnesota

-In Minnesota, directors of nursing in nursing homes may delegate medication administration to UAPs.
-Selected UAPs must complete the necessary training and education to be eligible for this responsibility.
+In Minnesota, DONs in nursing homes may delegate their medication administration tasks to unlicensed assistive personnel.
+Selected UAPs must complete an approved nursing assistant training program and complete the necessary training to be eligible for this responsibility.

 For more information, visit the Minnesota Department of Health.